openUC2/UC2_Fluorescence_microscope/README.md

 This is the repository for the laser-based fluorescence microscope with infinity optics.
 It is capable to acquire Time-Lapse videos from living cells inside an incubator.

 The current version of the Z-stage is inspired by the flexure-bearing Z-stage from Richard Bowman's openflexure microscope design.
 Their open-source project can be found [here](https://openflexure.org).
-We also emphasize to use the [delta stage](https://openflexure.org/projects/deltastage/) where [UC2 provides an adapter](https://github.com/openUC2/UC2-GIT/tree/master/CAD/CUBE_INSERT_OpenFlexure_Deltastage_v2) for our system
+We also emphasize to use the [delta stage](https://openflexure.org/projects/deltastage/) where [UC2 provides an adapter](https://github.com/openUC2/UC2-GIT/tree/master/CAD/ASSEMBLY_CUBE_Openflexure_Deltastage) for our system.

 The setup looks as follows: